jessicading/mergeomics/README.md

 rs10003931        1.3696e+00
 ```

-## Marker Set Enrichment Analysis
+### Marker Set Enrichment Analysis
-MSEA detects pathways and networks affected by multidimensional molecular markers (e.g., SNPs, differential methylation sites) associated with a pathological condition.
+Marker set enrichment analysis (MSEA) detects pathways and networks affected by multidimensional molecular markers (e.g., SNPs, differential methylation sites) associated with a pathological condition.
 The pipeline can be concluded after MSEA is run, or the results can be used directly in wKDA.

 MSEA can also be used for gene level enrichment analysis only (functional annotation of DEGs, transcription factor target enrichment analysis) with different parameter settings.
 See below.

-### Inputs
+#### Inputs
 1.```label```: output file name<br/>
 2.```folder```: output folder <br/>
 3.```genfile``` and ```locfile```: Gene and loci files (respectively) from MDF (see outputs #1 and #2 from MDF section).
 For gene level enrichment analysis, a "fake" gene (mapping) file can be made. <br/>